smartrent/elixir-styler/docs/module_directives.md

 Styler won't lift aliases that will collide with existing aliases, and likewise won't lift any module whose name would collide with a standard library name.

 You can specify additional modules to exclude from lifting via the `:alias_lifting_exclude` configuration option.
+This option accepts both atoms and regexes.
 For the example above, the following configuration would keep Styler from creating the `alias A.B.C` node:

 ```elixir
 # .formatter.exs